Tibetan Buddhism in China

 They include the figure of a lady dressed in typical Tang Dynasty (618-907 CE) royal garb, a man in ancient noble Tibetan attire and the image of a buddha.
 There are also some bodhisattvas and a few maids

-Su Bai, an expert in Tang Dynasty grotto art, who is an archaeology professor with Peking University, dates the carvings to the mid-7th century, when Buddhism was first introduced to Tibet and became prevalent during the reign of Songtsen Gampo.
-In fact, the local Tibetans say that they are a legacy left behind by the attendants of Princess Wencheng, who accompanied her when she, in 641, she left to marry that Tibetan king.
+Su Bai, an expert in Tang Dynasty grotto art, an archaeology professor with Beijing University, dated the carvings to the mid-7th century, when Buddhism was first introduced to Tibet and then became prevalent during the reign of Songtsen Gampo.
+In fact, the local Tibetans say that they are the legacy left by the attendants of Princess Wen Cheng, who accompanied her when she, in 641, left to marry that Tibetan king.

 Starting in 634, he twice sent envoys to Chang'an, the Tang capital that is today's Xi'an in Shaanxi Province, proposing a marital alliance.
 Finally, Li Shimin, the second Tang emperor, agreed.